crc137/ah-gan/README.md

 - Administrators are exempt from content filtering and warning systems
 - Only administrators can change chat settings and manage banned content
 - Administrators receive reports submitted by users
+- Administrators receive detailed notifications about rule violations with options to restore messages or remove warnings
+- Notifications include clickable user IDs, violation details, and message previews

 ## Notes
 - Each chat has its own independent settings for banned content, censure settings, and general settings